andrezero/andretorgal.site.old/content/pages/about/index.md

 My name is André Torgal and this is my website, a place where I [blog](/posts) some thoughts and run a few experiments.

-Here, you can learn more about me, [my work](/about/work), and other stuff I have been up to.
+Here, you can learn more about me, [my work as software engineer](/about/work), and other stuff I have been up to.

 <!-- abstract -->